On the strangely passionate – and enduring – adulation for the ‘Roman Genius’

 Mussolini’s ranting about Hitler, on the other hand, while very funny, seems almost, dare I say, unkind.
 Or at least bitchily ungrateful.
 Worse, it merely supports the prevalent post-war perception of him as a comic, impotent buffoon that Farrell is so keen to puncture.
 Mussolini is undoubtedly more likeable than Hitler; but he’s also, for that reason, more contemptible too.
 At the news of Mussolini’s daring ‘rescue’ by German troops from the mountain prison he was incarcerated in after being deposed in 1943, Hitler, bless, was as ecstatic as he was at the fall of France, stamping and dancing on the spot.

-After his death, Mussolini’s widow Rachele was determined to have the pocket Caesar to herself as well, despite the fact that he famously met his end with his mistress.
+After his death, Mussolini’s widow Rachele was determined to have the pocket Caesar to herself as well, even though he famously met his end with his mistress.
 She claimed to have received a letter from him just before his death: ‘… I ask you to forgive all the bad things that I have involuntarily done to you.
 But you know that you have been for me the only woman that I have truly loved.
 I swear to you in front of God… this supreme moment.’
 Conveniently, she said she had subsequently destroyed the letter after ‘memorising’ its contents.

 Mussolini, in other words, is still a prisoner of love.